Interpretable and Steerable Concept Bottleneck Sparse Autoencoders: Experiments

 \textbf{Visualizing retained SAE and CB neurons.} We visualize the distribution of CB neurons and retained SAE neurons \wrt interpretability and steerability scores in Fig.\ \ref{fig:cbsae_scatter}.
 Compared to Fig.\ \ref{fig:analysis}, the retained SAE neurons do not include low interpretability/steerability neurons as per our SAE pruning (Fig.\ \ref{fig:approach}, Step \cvprcolor{2}).
 Whereas the CB neurons have higher interpretability and similar steerability scores to the retained SAE neurons.
 Hence, there is potential to further improve steerability by designing better or more task-specific losses.

 \textbf{Qualitative examples of steering.} We report qualitative examples of steering LLaVA and UnCLIP with discarded SAE neurons, retained SAE neurons, and CB neurons in Fig.\ \ref{fig:qual_examples}.
 We find discarded SAE neurons to be worse in steering than retained SAE neurons, which is expected as pruning uses the steerability score.
 Specifically, in the image-to-image generator UnCLIP \cite{Rombach_2022_CVPR}, we find steering the CB neurons produce higher quality images compared to the SAE neurons which often produce noisy images, likely due to the explicit concept supervision in CB-SAE.
 We also highlight some failure cases and partially correct steering for all neurons.
-We provide white image steering examples for UnCLIP in the Appendix due to space constraints.